 Although not absolutely essential, applicants should have at least one year of research experience to apply for this position.
 Interest in this program should be declared at the time of application and confirmed by November of the first year of dermatology residency training at Penn.
 Qualified applicants will be invited to give a 15 minute talk on their research, and will be interviewed by the research faculty in addition to the general dermatology interview.

-If you are interested in giving a basic science or epidemiology research talk, please notify Barbara Lang, by October 1, 2014 at DRA@uphs.upenn.edu.
+If you are interested in giving a basic science or epidemiology research talk, on your own original research, please notify Barbara Lang, by October 1, 2015 at DRA@uphs.upenn.edu.

 John R. Stanley, MD